Frankluox/LightningFSL/README.md

 ## Advantages:
-This repository builds on top of [LightningCLI](https://pytorch-lightning.readthedocs.io/en/latest/common/lightning_cli.html), which is very convenient to use after being familiar with this tool.
+This repository is built on top of [LightningCLI](https://pytorch-lightning.readthedocs.io/en/latest/common/lightning_cli.html), which is very convenient to use after being familiar with this tool.

 1. Enabling multi-GPU training
    - Our implementation of FSL framework allows [DistributedDataParallel (DDP)](https://pytorch.org/docs/stable/notes/ddp.html) to be included in the training of Few-Shot Learning, which is not available before to the best of our knowledge.
 Previous researches use [DataParallel (DP)](https://pytorch.org/docs/stable/generated/torch.nn.DataParallel.html) instead, which is inefficient and requires more computation storages.
 We achieve this by modifying the DDP sampler of Pytorch, making it possible to sample few-shot learning tasks among devices.
 See `dataset_and_process/samplers.py` for details.